 Danny M. Cohen, Ph.
-D. is a learning scientist, fiction writer, and education designer.
+D. is a learning scientist, fiction writer, and human rights artist.

-An author of human rights fiction for young adults, his works include the historical novel Train and the choose-your-own-pathway mystery The 19th Window.
+An author of human rights fiction, his works include the historical novel Train and the choose-your-own-pathway mystery The 19th Window.

 An assistant professor of instruction at Northwestern University’s School of Education & Social Policy and The Crown Family Center for Jewish & Israel Studies, Danny teaches about the design of Holocaust education, Holocaust fiction, and marginalized narratives of human rights.

 Danny is the founder of Unsilence, a non-profit that creates and delivers engaging learning experiences about hidden, marginalized, and taboo narratives of atrocity and human rights.